TrellixVulnTeam/swahilipython_SCMU/Doc/library/os.rst

                           setpgroup=None, resetids=False, setsid=False, setsigmask=(), \
                           setsigdef=(), scheduler=None)

-   Wraps the :c:func:`posix_spawnp` C library API for use from Python.
+   Wraps the :c:func:`posix_spawnp` C library API for use kutoka Python.

    Similar to :func:`posix_spawn` except that the system searches for the *executable* file in the list of directories specified by the